subquery/documentation/docs/ai/run/cli.md

 # CLI Reference

 ```
-Run an AI app
+Run a SubQuery AI app

 Commands:
-  subql-ai            Run an AI app                                        [default]
+  subql-ai            Run a SubQuery AI app                            [default]
   subql-ai info       Get information on a project
   subql-ai embed-mdx  Creates a Lance db table with embeddings from MDX files
   subql-ai repl       Creates a CLI chat with a running app
-  subql-ai publish    Publishes a project to IPFS so it can be easily distributed
+  subql-ai publish    Publishes a project to IPFS so it can be easily
+                      distributed
   subql-ai init       Create a new project skeleton

 Options: